 - Online: Fill out the online form to make payment and submit your request

-- In person: Fill out the form and make payment at Student Central (Ground floor, Building C, Sippy Downs campus)
+- In person: Make payment at Student Central (Ground floor, Building C, Sippy Downs campus) to submit your request

 Note: Allow at least two (2) working days from the time of submission of the application for the processing of your request.
 At times of peak demand delays may occur (eg following release of results).